 - Create quick visual cues to indicate priority.

-While this type of display is commonly used to manage sales pipelines, Card View can be adapted to fit any process or funnel — opening a world of use case possibilities.
-Here are some of the creative ways our power users, Experts, are using the feature to accomplish this.
+While a visual CRM is commonly used to manage sales pipelines, Card View can be adapted to fit any process or funnel — opening a world of use case possibilities.
+Here are some of the creative ways our power users, Ontraport Experts, are using this CRM feature.

 Expert 1: Sam Wilcox, Founder of Tribecto Automations